electric-cloud/ea-utilities/README.md

-# eawrapper
+# ea-utilities

-eawrapper provides a wrapper script to ElectricAccelerator emake with common flags and methods to manage history/annotation files.
+ea-utilities provides a set of utilities for ElectricAccelerator, including a wrapper script for emake with common flags and methods to manage history/annotation files.

-Please visit the [project wiki](https://github.com/electriccommunity/eawrapper/wiki) for details.
+Please visit the [project wiki](https://github.com/electriccommunity/ea-utilities/wiki) for details.

 # Disclaimer